ethereum/execution-spec-tests/docs/dev/docs.md

 - [mkdocstrings](https://mkdocstrings.github.io/) and [mkdocstrings-python](https://mkdocstrings.github.io/python/): To generate documentation from Python docstrings.
 - [mkdocs-gen-files](https://oprypin.github.io/mkdocs-gen-files): To generate markdown files automatically for each test case Python module.
 See [this page](https://mkdocstrings.github.io/crystal/quickstart/migrate.html) for example usage.
 This plugin is used to [programmatically generate the nav section](https://oprypin.github.io/mkdocs-gen-files/extras.html) for the generated test case reference documentation.
 - [mkdocs-literate-nav](https://oprypin.github.io/mkdocs-literate-nav/index.html): Is used to define the navigation layout for non-generated content and was created to work well with `mkdocs-gen-files` to add nav content for generated content.
-- [mkdocs-git-authors-plugin](https://timvink.github.io/mkdocs-git-authors-plugin/): To display doc contributors in the page footer.
-- [mkdocs-glightbox](https://github.com/blueswen/mkdocs-glightbox) - for improved image and inline content display.
+- @blueswen/mkdocs-glightbox - for improved image and inline content display.

 ### The "Test Case Reference" Section